prathamsrivastavaa/prathamsrivastavaa/README.md

+TASK 2
 name: Pratham Srivastava
  branch: CSE (core)
  year : 1st
  i want to learn multiple lannguages,frontend and backend.

 <!--
 **prathamsrivastavaa/prathamsrivastavaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.